 My consulting objectives

-When working for Coca-Cola I have a few objectives that I intend to ensure are achieved.
+INDENTWhen working for Coca-Cola I have a few objectives that I intend to ensure are achieved.
 First is employee career growth and development.
 Well, the company hires the top of the cream qualified personnel who have been able to propel the brand to the great heights it is at now.
 However, the company needs to develop its employees such that they are able to grow career wise.
 Am intending to create an impact on the new, junior, as well as lowly qualified staff.
 Such staffs tend to have less attention from the company's top management in terms of growth and development since they are under the watch of strict supervisors and managers who want to see them delivering and meeting the targets.

 Hence changing such is working on a plan with Coca-Cola to see that either the company is able to partner with colleges that are able to accommodate the junior staff to offer them pieces of training on business management, production, inventory supplies, and logistics management.
 This will give a great opportunity to such employees to get more academic prowess to stand a chance for job promotions.